tubetiquette/tubetiquette.github.io/blog.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-landing-title: Let's catch up!
+landing-title: Story time!
-description-short: Blog
+description-short: Inspired Designs
 title: Blog
 description: Let's catch up!
 Because T-shirts are a form of expression, we want to offer some narrative around our designs on our blog.
 permalink: /blog/